kaethorn/mp3-report/README.md

 Finds out if there's something wrong with albums in your music collection.

 ### Features
-* group results by album
+* groups results by artist, album and directory
-* find albums without album art
+* finds albums without album art
-* find albums with id3v1 tags
+* finds albums with id3v1 tags
-* find albums with more than one album art
+* finds albums with more than one album art
-* find albums with id3v2 version < id3v2.4 tags (requires patched taglib-ruby)
+* finds albums with id3v2 version < id3v2.4 tags (requires patched taglib-ruby)
-* supports MP3, MP4, FLAC and Ogg Vorbis
+* supports MP3, MP4, FLAC and Ogg Vorbis audio formats

 ## Setup